The Trust Ladder: how to onboard AI agents like new colleagues

 The agent reads and summarises — but touches nothing sensitive.

-The agent works with public or synthetic data, and only your team uses it.
+The agent works with public or synthetic data — open sources or made-up test data — and only your team uses it.
 It reads, summarises, suggests — but accesses nothing sensitive.
 The risk is minimal, and you learn how agents actually behave.

-Example: A competitive intelligence agent that tracks what your competitors are doing and flags changes worth watching.
+Example: A competitor intelligence agent that tracks what your competitors are doing and flags changes worth watching.

 Step 2: Protected internal data, internal use